stanleyye/jCMS/README.md

 application.properities under datasource url).

 Then enter your credentials into the config.properties file, which jCMS will use to write into the DB.
+Maven will build and deploy all the files, including installing npm and running webpack to bundle all the modules.

 ## Building and deploying
 ```bash